 Note here that applicants will be affected for longer periods of time than in applications for entry clearance:

-- 15 years instead of 10 for sentences of 12 months to 4 years;
+- 15 years instead of ten for sentences of 12 months to four years;

-- 7 years instead of 5 for sentences of less than 12 months; and
+- Seven years instead of five for sentences of less than 12 months; and

 - 24 months instead of 12 months for non-custodial sentences.

-A person prohibited from applying for ILR by these tariffs can potentially apply for an extension of limited leave, although as stated above paragraph 322(5) could lead to a refusal.
+A person prohibited from applying for indefinite leave to remain by these tariffs can potentially apply for an extension of limited leave, although as stated above paragraph 322(5) could lead to a refusal.